-\ Payments for consulting services represent the payments made to Springhead Petroleum Pty Ltd, an entity associated with Mr Peter Stickland.
+Payments for consulting services represent the payments made to Springhead Petroleum Pty Ltd, an entity associated with Mr Peter Stickland and Sandy Associates, an entity associated with Mr Michael Sandy.

-Receivable from and payable to related parties There were no trade receivables from or trade payables to related parties at the current and previous reporting date.
+Receivable from and payable to related parties

+There were no trade receivables from or trade payables to related parties at the current and previous reporting date.